OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     /* lines omitted for readability */

     export class App extends React.Component<AppProps, AppState> {
         tableUtil:ExcelTableUtil = new ExcelTableUtil("Portfolio",
             "A1:J1", [
                 "Symbol", "Last Price",
                 "Change $", "Change %",
                 "Quantity", "Price Paid" ,
                 "Day's Gain $", "Total Gain $",
                 "Total Gain %", "Value"
             ]);
         constructor(props, context) {
             /* lines omitted for readability */
     ````

-1. Next, add functions to **src/utils/excelTableUtil.ts** for **createTable** and **ensureTable**.
-These functions will be used to get a handle to the Excel table (and create it if it doesn't exist).
+1. Add functions to **src/utils/excelTableUtil.ts** for `createTable` and `ensureTable`.
+These functions will be used to get a handle to the Microsoft Excel table and create it if it doesn't exist.

     ````typescript
     // Create the StocksTable and defines the header row